 Visitors are never forced into a digital experience but always have the option to opt-in.
 No digital experience should act as a barrier to our content or alienate visitors in any way, regardless of their physical abilities, age or technical aptitude.
 In this way, digital should be inclusive and meet accessibility standards (see Inclusive Design and Accessibility).

 Enabling our visitors to participate

-Motivated by our audience’s needs, harness digital technologies and experiences to enable participation and empower our visitors to do so confidently.
+Motivated by our audience’s needs, we harness digital technologies and experiences to enable participation and empower our visitors to do so confidently.
 Participation can happen along the entire continuum of engagement - from ‘likes’ to citizen science - without an inherent expectation of ongoing storage or use.